Reflecting on 20 weeks of Karada House

 Over to you

 Our house rules state that we are always open to constructive criticism and suggestions for improvement.
-And we have received some here and there which were wonderful and helpful.
-We are, in the end, simply three people trying their best and running an entire space in their “free time”.
+We have received some already and they were wonderful and helpful.
+We are, in the end, three people trying our best and running an entire space in our free time.
 Our view is different from yours.
-So we’d love to hear from you.
-If you have been at the house and if you wish to share your constructive criticism, feel free to do so.
-We have had several moments where we heard about problems and misunderstandings that were discussed with others but not with us.
+So we would love to hear from you.

 Sincerely,

-Caritia, Mamana & René
+Caritia, Mamana and René